robfatland/nexus/cloud/index.md

 # cloud

-"Cloud" in the context of research computing refers to *commercial clouds*, for example AWS, GCP and Azure, where Virtual Machines are available on a pay-as-you-go basis.
-(As these platforms and services are available to the public the term *public cloud* is used pretty interchangeably.)
-This content concerns computing resource services such as Virtual Machines, networking and low-level storage; and so on.
-It does *not* concern consumer services such as iCloud and Google Drive.
+"Cloud" in research computing refers to *commercial clouds* also sometimes called *public clouds*: AWS, GCP, Azure, etcetera.
+Here Virtual Machines are available on a pay-for-use basis like a utility.
+This page concerns computing resource services such as Virtual Machines, networking, storage; and many many abstractions built up from that starting point.
+'Cloud' does *not* mean consumer services such as iCloud and Google Drive.

 [Essay: Is cloud computing a good idea for you?](https://github.com/robfatland/nexus/blob/gh-pages/bash/index.md#the-basic-idea-here)